Climate Change and Human Health Literature Portal

 What is the Climate Change and Human Health Literature Portal?

 The Climate Change and Human Health Literature Portal is a knowledge management tool for individuals who want to find the most relevant scientific literature on the health implications of climate change.
-It provides access to a database of studies published between 2007 and 2021 with 2022 publications updated quarterly and includes with links to open-access or validated-source PDFs whenever possible.
+It currently provides access to a database of studies published between 2007 and 2021 with 2022 publications updated quarterly and includes with links to open-access or validated-source PDFs whenever possible.

 Why was the portal created?